multiversx/mx-sdk-rs/contracts/examples/esdt-nft-marketplace/README.md

 `accepted_payment_token` - The token you wish to receive as payment.
 For eGLD, input `EGLD`.
 `opt_accepted_payment_token_nonce` - "nonce" (also known as "id") for the ESDT token.
 For usual ESDTs (not NFTs), this is 0 and can be skipped.

-To peform the transfer from your account to the smart contract, you have to use the following transaction format:
+To perform the transfer from your account to the smart contract, you have to use the following transaction format:

 ```
 TransferTransaction {